ben-laufer/DMRichR/README.md

 #### 3) Blocks

 The `bsseq` object is used to identify large blocks (> 5 kb in size) of differential methylation via `dmrseq::dmrseq()` by using a different smoothing approach than the DMR calling, which "zooms out".
-It will use 3X more permutations and increase the minimum CpG cutoff by 2x when compared to the DMR calling.
+It will increase the minimum CpG cutoff by 2x when compared to the DMR calling.
 In addition to bed files and excel spreadsheets with the significant blocks (`sigBlocks`) and background blocks (`blocks`), plots of the blocks will be generated by `dmrseq::plotDMRs()` and an html report with gene annotations are also generated through `DMRichR::annotateRegions()` and `DMRichR::DMReport()`.

 #### 4) DMRs

 The `bsseq` object is used to call DMRs through `dmrseq::dmrseq()`.
 The DMRs typically range in size from a several hundred bp to a few kb.
-This will generate bed files with the significant DMRs (`sigRegions`) and background regions (`regions`).
+In addition to bed files and excel spreadsheets with the significant DMRs (`sigRegions`) and background regions (`regions`), plots of the DMRs will be generated by `DMRichR::plotDMRs2()` and an html report with gene annotations are also generated through `DMRichR::annotateRegions()` and `DMRichR::DMReport()`.

 #### 5) Smoothed Individual Methylation Values